 DETAILED ATTENTION TO YOUR CONCERNS AND TOUGH ADVOCACY OF YOUR RIGHTS

 Your court-ordered parenting plan is the playbook for maintaining your loving relationship with your children.
 But if the other parent refuses to play by the rules, or the game plan simply isn’t working, you may have to return to court.
-At WalshLaw in Nashville, I assist parents with motions to enforce or modify their parenting plans.
+At WalshLaw Divorce and Parenting in Nashville, I assist parents with enforcing or modifying their parenting plans.
 Change is inevitable, especially with growing children, so routine changes are to be expected.
 However, emergencies can also arise, when you need to take decisive steps immediately to correct a wrong or protect your kids.
-I have more than 15 years of experience in this area of the law, so I am well prepared to help you address any situation that may arise.
+I have 20 years of experience in these areas of the law, so I am well prepared to help you address any situation that may arise.

 After weeks or months of negotiating, mediating, and/or litigating a parenting plan, you finally arrived at what you thought was a manageable agreement.
 The plan set a schedule for when the children would live with you and when they would live with your ex, divided the holidays and birthdays fairly, and allocated decision-making authority appropriately.
 The plan worked well at first, and you and your ex were completely on board with its terms.
 Then one conflict came up, then a cancellation, and then a pattern of missed appointments that raised suspicion about your ex’s willingness to comply or the plan’s suitability for your changing circumstances.